What is an MDR solution?

 • Turnkey delivery.
 The MDR solution should include a standard playbook of workflows, procedures, analytics, and telemetry.
 The solution should also integrate with third-party detection and response technologies.

 • Unlimited triage, investigation, and management of responses and threats.
-The MDR solution shouldn’t limit the number of threats investigated, nor should it limit the time needed for the discovery and investigation process.
+The MDR solution shouldn’t limit the number of threats detected or investigated, nor should it limit the time needed for the discovery and investigation process.

 • Expert guidance.
 MDR technology and automation should be paired with a dedicated security team that can provide guidance on building resilience into security programs.